umass-cs-497/api_documentation_generator/files/source/apiV1.md

 ## Auth Verify [/auth/verify/{verify_id}]

 + Parameters
-    + verify_id (string)...Randomly generated unique number that was emailed in a link to the user
+    + verify_id (string)...Encrypted token that was emailed in a link to the user

 ### Verification [GET]
 Allows a user to verify that they own their email.